TheCompletionsGroup/TCTUserManual/manuscript/GenerateCheckSheet.md

 {#BulkGenerate}
 #Bulk Generate Check Sheets

-You can also bulk generate all check sheets from a sub system and discipline.
+You can also bulk generate all check sheets for a specific sub system or discipline.
+This would typically be done near the end of mechanical completion to check all tags for correct installation and testing.

 1. From the Menu, click **Menu > Work Assignments > Bulk Generate**.
 ![Menu > Work Assignments > Bulk Generate](images\MBulkGenerateCS.PNG)